-The Log Cabin block is one of the most well-known and popular of all patchwork patterns.
-To pioneers traveling West, it symbolized home, warmth, love and security.
+To pioneers traveling West, the Log Cabin design symbolized home, warmth, love and security.
 Traditionally, the center square of the block was done in red to represent the hearth, the focal point of life in a cabin or home.

 Modern Adaptations Of The Log Cabin Quilt

 Like many traditional quilt blocks, the Log Cabin Quilt has evolved and adapted to modern tastes and quilting techniques.
 Below are some examples of quilters who have mastered the Log Cabin block and elevated its form into beautifully modern designs.

 One key element to notice is the use of negative space – which is uniquely modern.

 Authors of Modern Designs for Classic Quilts: 12 Traditionally Inspired Patterns Made New